 Cover your wind-gate!
 Wear a scarf, or a hoodie to keep the back of the neck warm and protected.

-Boost your immunity through regular acupuncture visits, yoga, plenty of water intake (at least 1 liter per day), healthy diet (see my blog about resetting your metabolism) and regular exercise (at least 30 minutes per day).
+Boost your immunity through regular acupuncture visits, yoga, plenty of water intake (at least 1-2 liters per day), a healthy diet (see my blog about resetting your metabolism) and regular exercise (at least 30 minutes per day).
 During cold and flu season, especially if you think you may be regularly exposed, take a daily dose of vitamin C, elderberry, or echinacea.
 Boost Lung qi through breath work and meditation (check out my blog: Intro to Meditation).
 Get plenty of sleep (see my blog about sleep hygiene)!

 If you’re not feeling up to leaving the house, you can purchase an Acu-Essentials Immune Kit and treat yourself at home!